Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

 He also introduced the purpose of the revision of the guidelines, the period during which the revised guidelines will be disseminated, their operation, and the content of today's briefing.

 In order to ensure the proper use of pharmaceutical products, the appropriateness of the information provided is of utmost importance.
-If the standards for appropriateness differ from company to company, or if the information is presented inaccurately, the medical professionals receiving the information will not be able to make accurate judgments or evaluations, which will ultimately be to the detriment of patients.
+If the standards of appropriateness differ from company to company, or if the information is presented inaccurately, the medical professionals receiving the information will not be able to make accurate judgments or evaluations, which will ultimately be to the detriment of patients.
 To prevent this from happening, it is important to have materials that provide appropriate information.
 The guidelines are designed to enable each company to create appropriate materials based on certain standards.

 The basis for providing accurate information is the materials prepared by each company, and we have urged them to continue to prepare appropriate materials in accordance with the Guidelines for the Preparation of Materials.